 VA Hospital Neglect

-The Veteran Administration Hospital System is the largest medical system in the United States.
-Veterans seeking medical care at these hospitals have the right to the same standard of care as other care facilities.
+The largest medical system in the nation, the Veteran Administration Hospital System allows veterans seeking medical care to have the right to the same standard of care as other care facilities.
 Therefore, when this system fails and a veteran suffers injury or harm due to medical negligence at a VA Hospital, the patient has the legal right to pursue a lawsuit under the Federal Tort Claim Act (FTCA).

 However, there are strict procedural requirements for filing a military medical malpractice case under the FTCA.
 These include submitting necessary forms and filing claims even before a lawsuit can be filed.
 The failure to comply with these requirements might result in a valid lawsuit being barred for technical reasons alone.
 As such, it is important to consult a well-versed Michigan lawyer who is familiar with hospital negligence involving veterans as soon as possible to preserve legal rights.